owikle/topicmodeling/content/0-intro.md

 ### <a name="clean">Text Cleaning</a>

 After you've OCRd your text and transferred it to plain text format, you will likely discover errors in your new text file(s).
 OCR is not perfect.
-Especially if you are using older texts, you might encounter problems like your s's looking like f's:
+Especially if you are using older texts, you might encounter problems such as your s's looking like f's:

 {% include figure.html img="italian.jpg" alt="italian" caption="The Italian, Ann Radcliffe (1797)" width="75%" %}